HOW DO YOU PRONOUNCE TAI CHI ? Pronounced (tie-gee)

 WHERE DO YOU TEACH?

-Classes are held in six week sessions, one day per week.
-I teach 2-3 movements per class, so self practice, preferably each day, is gently encouraged.
+Classes are in six week sessions, one day per week.
+I teach 2-3 movements per class, so self-practice, preferably every day, is gently encouraged.

-Classes usually start at 5:30 PM TO 5:45, and last around 80 minutes.
-Private classes are scheduled.
+Classes usually start at 5:30pm and last around 80 minutes.
+Private classes can also be scheduled.

 DO YOU HAVE A DRESS CODE?

 This is an informal class, exercise clothes are preferred, but due to the flexibility of tai chi, you can practice in formal wear (but not preferred).